 You can also work in related communications fields—public relations or content strategy—where you concentrate on writing well and quickly.
 Or you can start with an internship or entry level position at an established media outlet where there is a defined pattern to working your way up the ladder.

 It’s a critical time to be a journalist in the era of “fake news” claims and assaults on accuracy.
 With the onslaught of self-publishing and blogging, anyone who publishes can claim to be a journalist.

 Yet while there is overlap, it is important to know the difference between journalism and blogging.
 Many blogs do not offer vetted sources and what I call “off the top of your head” writing.
 There is a line between independent editorial work and sponsored content—or ad-supported stories.

 While some journalists blog, not all bloggers commit journalism.
 According to the Society of Professional Journalists Code of Ethics, gathering and verifying information from multiple outside sources in order to create a balanced story with context is at the heart of good journalism.
 Much of blogging is personal opinion and using sources that pay for the content.

+How long does it take to become a journalist?
+To call yourself one, you don't need a journalism master's or even bachelor's degree.
 As in many fields, you need experience to get hired as a journalist and it is hard to get experience without experience.
 So one suggestion is to contribute guest columns or reported stories to your local newspaper, magazine or regional online outlet.
-Study the site or the issues and come up with an original idea that is reasonable and doable and pitch it to the top editor in an email.
+Study the site or the issues and come up with an original idea that is reasonable and doable, and pitch it to the top editor in an email.